 CFA is a community of nationally and internationally recognized artists and professionals organized into five schools: the School of Architecture, School of Art, School of Design, School of Drama and School of Music and its associated centers and programs.

 Students apply for admission directly to a specific school and are immediately immersed in that major upon enrollment to Carnegie Mellon.
 Each major is highly specialized yet also focuses on collaboration with other academic and artistic disciplines.
 With a student to faculty ratio of 9:1, students work closely with professors during the artistic process.
+For details on pre-screen, audition or portfolio review requirements, visit our Fine Arts Admission Procedures website.

 Carnegie Mellon’s CFA Alumni: